 She came back to Edgeworthstown today to celebrate her 250th birthday.

-She moved quietly along the west wall of the new chapel, noting on her way the full seats, attentive and anticipating.
-She seemed to approve of this new chapel, not there in her time, but now part of her manor home, and part too of the wider community.
+Moving quietly along the west wall of the new chapel, noting on her way the full seats, attentive and anticipating.
+Seeming to approve of this new chapel, not there in her time, but now part of her manor home, and part too of the wider community.

 John Langan was there.
 She spoke to him and started to reminisce, and listened to his reassuring common sense.

 They were lucky she said, not to have availed of the militia on their retreat to Ballinamuck in 1798, who offered them safe passage back to Longford.
-They heard the ammunition exploding accidentally on route, and it would have blown them all to pieces.
-They decided to wait and to take their chances.
+Hearing the ammunition exploding accidentally on route, it would have blown them all to pieces.
+Deciding to wait and to take their chances.

-She shared too her compassion for the marginalised and the maligned, and applauded Shakespeare’s growing sense of understanding of Shylock’s isolation in their world of shared theatre.
+Maria shared too her compassion for the marginalised and the maligned.
+Applauded Shakespeare’s growing sense of understanding of Shylock’s isolation in their world of shared theatre.

-She acknowledged kindly the guiding genius of her own eccentric educator and inspiration, her King Lear, her father, who saw in her his favourite Cordelia, his ever faithful daughter.
+Also acknowledged kindly the guiding genius of her own eccentric educator and inspiration.
+Her King Lear.
+The father.
+Who saw in her his favourite Cordelia, his ever faithful daughter.

 She found her reassurances in old John Langan with his common sense and his Edgeworthstown accent.